Regularization by regular noise: a numerical result: Preliminaries and main results

-Now we can see that instead of dealing with $b $ directly, we have more regularity to spare in $\mathcal{P}^H_{t} b$ due to the smoothing effect from the convolution with $p_{c(H)t^{2H}}$.
+Now we can see that instead of dealing with $b$ directly, we gain additional regularity in $\mathcal{P}^H_{t} b$ due to the smoothing effect of the convolution with $p_{c(H)t^{2H}}$.

-Although the true analysis later also contains large part technical settlement, the core of the whole argument is clear.
-In the end we are able to adjust the idea above into the proof of the convergence rate in the following form:
+Although the full analysis later also contains many technical details, the core of the argument is clear.
+In the end, we are able to turn the idea above into a proof of the convergence rate in the following form:

 for sufficiently small $\varepsilon$.
-Therefore we get \eqref{est:strong-main} after fine dividing the interval $[0,1]$ and for each sub-interval applying what we have obtained above.
+Therefore, we obtain \eqref{est:strong-main} after finely dividing the interval $[0,1]$ and applying the above estimate on each sub-interval.

+\item (Optimality) Our idea for verifying optimality is to establish a limit theorem for the asymptotic error distribution of $X^n$ and $X$, that is, to show that $n(X^n-X)$ converges to a nontrivial limit, indicating that order $n$ is the optimal convergence rate of $X^n$ from \eqref{eq:SDE-EM} to $X$.